-- A. The Sheriff's Department is committed to protecting the safety, health and well-being of its employees and the citizens of, and visitors to, Boone County.
-With the safety sensitive role that the Sheriff's Department has in its law enforcement duties, and the associated legal, ethical and moral responsibilities, the Department adopts the Drug and Alcohol Free Workplace policy as established by the Boone County Fiscal Court.
-This policy shall apply to all employees of the Department. - B. In addition, the Department also includes a report and review procedure that shall apply to all sworn personnel.
+- A. The Sheriff's Office is committed to protecting the safety, health and well-being of its employees and the citizens of, and visitors to, Boone County.
+With the safety sensitive role that the Sheriff's Office has in its law enforcement duties, and the associated legal, ethical and moral responsibilities, the agency adopts the Drug and Alcohol-Free Workplace policy as established by the Boone County Fiscal Court.
+This policy shall apply to all employees of the Sheriff's Office. - B. In addition, the Agency also includes a report and review procedure that shall apply to all sworn personnel.

-68.1 PROCEUDRE: The Boone County Drug and Alcohol Free Workplace policy:
+68.1 PROCEUDRE: The Boone County Drug and Alcohol-Free Workplace policy: